Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 (I originally simplified the second curse to 「願當局注意你」 [「Yuàn dāngjú zhùyì nǐ」, “May the authorities take notice of you”] because I very definitely didn’t feel I understood Chinese grammar well enough to do his full version justice, but I’ve come around to thinking that an awkward translation would fit better, and I like the idea of all three movement titles being equally long.)

 To clarify some why I referred to “Chinese languages” in the plural: Written Chinese is one language, or at most two languages (Traditional and Simplified); it essentially represents Classical Chinese, which is no more spoken today than Latin (tamenetsī egomet latīnē loquor… aliquantum⁽⁴⁾).
 Spoken Chinese, by contrast, isn’t a single language; it’s a language family.
-By far the majority of Chinese speakers (a cool 800 million) speak Standard Mandarin.
+By far the majority of Chinese speakers (a cool 1.2 billion) speak Standard Mandarin.
 Runners-up Southern Min, Shanghainese, and Cantonese have an order of magnitude fewer speakers than Standard Mandarin – which still means more speakers than all but about two dozen other languages, and more native speakers than all but about a dozen others.

 (Southern Min and Shanghainese are each estimated to have slightly more speakers than Cantonese, but good luck finding any classes in anything other than Standard Mandarin or Cantonese outside China.
 Also, Standard Mandarin has more than twice as many native speakers [990 million] than the runner-up, Spanish [484 million], but when we count non-native speakers, English actually emerges as the world’s most widely spoken language, with over 1.5 billion total speakers; Mandarin has slightly under 1.2 billion.)